paralax/ColossalOpera/hard/chess_solitaire.md

     b2xa4
     a4xc3

 Any piece can make the next move *as long as the move results in a legal capture*.
+It doen't have to be one piece snaking its way through the board.

 # Challenge Input